10uryilmaz/kconf/README.md

-# Kconf layout config converter
+# Keychorn Layout Config Converter

 This project provides a Python script for converting saved layout configuration files of Keychron Q8 Max to Keychron K11 Pro and vice versa.
 Works with QMK VIA web app.